 Where I’m at now

 I still don’t have any answers; this site simply represents the questions that lead me to doubt.
-I am writing a follow-up post called Hope after faith which will outline my current belief system, metaphysics and ethics.
+I am writing a follow-up post called Hope After Faith which will sketch out my evolving worldview covering questions of ontology, moral philosophy, and the limits of knowledge.
+[Editor’s note: that was an ambitious version of me.
+He meant well.]

 Jordan Hillier